MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ### How do I enable this feature?

-Unless you `Stop-ClusterPerformanceHistory` or set `-CollectPerformanceHistory $False`, performance history is enabled by default.
+Unless you `Stop-ClusterPerformanceHistory`, performance history is enabled by default.

 To re-enable it, run this cmdlet as Administrator in PowerShell: